Mother of God Community: Structure and leadership

 Mother of God Community (MOG) is recognized within the Archdiocese of Washington as a "Private Association of the Faithful."
 This means religious vows or consecrated life is not required to be a member and affiliation or membership is totally voluntary.
 This is a canonical designation (under the Code of Canon Law of the Catholic Church) which indicates that a religious organization is "officially approved" for participation by Catholics.
 The process of obtaining this recognition included the writing of statutes governing the life of the community and the holding of elections for the community leadership.
-The community is still approved by the Archdiocese of Washington under its archbishop, Cardinal Wilton Gregory, and is active participant in the meetings and events sponsored by the Association of Ecclesial Movements and New Communities of the Archdiocese of Washington.
+The community is still approved by the Archdiocese of Washington under its archbishop, Cardinal Wilton Gregory, and is active participant in the meetings and events sponsored by the Association of Ecclesial Movements and New Communities in the Archdiocese of Washington.

 Under its approved statutes the Mother of God Community is led by its Pastoral Council composed of six members each elected by the covenant members of the Community to a four-year, staggered term with two members coming up for election every two years.
-The Council elects a Chair who now has the title (and the responsibilities) of Coordinator of the Community.
-For a number of years the Chair/Coordinator had been noted scripture scholar and consecrated lay woman Dr. Mary Healy, SSL, STL.
+The Council elects a coordinator of the Community.
+For a number of years the Coordinator had been noted scripture scholar and consecrated lay woman Dr. Mary Healy, SSL, STL.
 However, in June 2008, Dr. Healy left her position in the Community to become an assistant professor of Sacred Scripture at Sacred Heart Major Seminary in Detroit, Michigan.
 Hall Miller, a local businessman and longtime member of the Community was then elected Coordinator.
-In June 2014 Hall Miller stepped down to become full-time President and Principal of the Mother of God School and Tom Singer, another longtime member, was elected as Coordinator in his place.
+In June 2014 Hall Miller stepped down to become full-time President of the Mother of God School and Tom Singer, another longtime member, was elected as Coordinator in his place.
+In 2022, after serving two four year terms as Coordinator, Tom Singer stepped down and Mark Gargulinski was elected as Coordinator by the Council.
 Serving with the Coordinator on the Pastoral Council are five other elected members.
 Although covenant members, which number less than 100, are the only ones who vote there are probably some 150 other individuals who have affiliate membership or are considered "friends" of the community and are sent Community e-mails.